-Within 24-hours after the student's removal, the principal or another district administrator designated by the principal is expected to notify the student's parents, in writing, that the student has been removed from class and why.
-The notice will also inform the parent that he or she has the right, upon request, to meet informally with the principal or the principal's designee to discuss the reasons for the removal.
+Within 24-hours after the student's removal, the principal or another district administrator designated by the principal is expected to notify the student's parents or guardians, in writing, that the student has been removed from class and why.
+The notice will also inform the parent or guardian that they have the right, upon request, to meet informally with the principal or the principal's designee to discuss the reasons for the removal.

-The written notice is required to be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24-hours of the student's removal at the last known address for the parents.
-Where possible, notice will also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting parents.
+The written notice is required to be provided by personal delivery, express mail delivery, or some other means that is reasonably calculated to assure receipt of the notice within 24-hours of the student's removal at the last known address for the parents or guardians.
+Where possible, notice will also be provided by telephone if the school has been provided with a telephone number(s) for the purpose of contacting parents or guardians.